11 Money Wasting Car Repairs

 Tire Balancing and Rotation

 When you buy new tires, they need to be balanced by the installer.
 Beyond that, it is not necessary to pay someone to do the job unless you notice an obvious handling problem.
 Tire rotation, however, is a good idea every 5,000 to 6,000 miles to even out tread wear, especially if you have a front-wheel drive vehicle, where the front tire treads wear out about three times as fast as the rears.
-Rotate your tires to improve vehicle safety.
+Here’s what to know if you’re thinking about jumping into DIY car repair.